- You will have the opportunity to conduct innovative experiments in a state of the art mesocosm facility.

 Training and skills

-You will be trained in the use of mesocosms (artificial streams and ponds) for research in hydroecology.
-A detailed understanding of the taxonomy of freshwater invertebrates and algae will be gained.
+The successful candidate will be trained in the use of mesocosms (artificial streams and ponds) for research in aquatic ecology.
 A good understanding of experimental design, data science and statistical analysis will also be achieved.
-In addition there will be scope to develop expertise in environmental sensing using the sensor network at the EcoLaboratory facility on the campus at Birmingham.
-In particular you will use a range of data logging and communication protocols and have scope to develop open source hardware for environmental monitoring.
+In addition there will be scope to develop expertise in environmental sensing using various field deployable sensors and also the sensor network at the EcoLaboratory facility on the campus at Birmingham.
+The successful candidate will also gain a broad spectrum of soft skills from being part of a large, interdisciplinary, research team based at the University of Birmingham.

 Partners and collaboration

 The project will benefit from a collaboration with our partners Wessex Water and the UK Centre for Ecology & Hydrology.
-You will have access to extensive datasets enabling comparative analysis of chemical impacts on river organisms.
-Placement opportunities with the CASE partners are also an option.
+You will have access to extensive historical datasets enabling comparative analysis of CSO impacts on water quality and biota.
+There will be placement opportunities with the CASE partner (Wessex Water) to give the successful candidate industry experience.
+You will also have the opportunity to visit our research partner, UK CEH, to use their cutting-edge microbiology laboratory.

-Review literature, analyse historical data, plan and undertake fieldwork to identify PFAS concentrations in water, sediment and biota.
+Review literature, analyse historical data, plan and undertake fieldwork to identify suitable monitoring locations.
 Plan experiments.
-Opportunity for placement #1 with project partners.
+Opportunity for first placement with project partners.

-Undertake experiments exploring impacts on populations.
-Establish experiments exploring impact on food webs and ecosystem function.
-Opportunity for placement #2 with project partners.
+Undertake field monitoring exploring impacts on populations.
+Establish experiments exploring impact of CSO release regime under a changing climate on river metabolism and microbial function.
+Opportunity for second placement with project partners.

-The project is resilient to the impacts of COVID-19; experiments are conducted in an open air mesocosm facility which operated without interruption during 2020-21.
+The project is resilient to the impacts of any respiratory or contact pandemic; experiments are conducted in an open air mesocosm facility which operated without interruption during 2020-21.
 Data driven aspects of the project are manageable and unlikely to be problematic.